There

 the west-facing slopes of the Jura hills that look out across the wide

 Saône valley to the slopes of Burgundy on the other side.
-The best and
+The

 most distinctive of Jura whites are made from the "Savagnin" grape